ElRojo/crafty-control-ec2-builder/README.md

   instance_type = "t3.medium"
   ami_owner     = "099720109477"
   ami_name      = "ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-*"
-  aws_region    = "us-west-2"
   days_expiry   = 3
+  cpu_credits   = "standard"
 }
 ```

 - `instance_type` can be changed.
 But in my experience, t3.small would hang upon creating even a single server.
 I would recommend t3.medium as a minimum.
 - `ami_owner` is the canonical owner from the EC2 AMI marketplace
 - `ami_name` is the name of the AMI to filter by. ubuntu-jammy-22.04 is a free subscription as of the writing of this doc.
-- `aws_region` is the region in which you wish to run your services.
-I chose us-west-2 as it's located close to me.
-- `days_expiry` If you set up compressed backups in Crafty, the script in [user_data.sh.tpl](https://github.com/ElRojo/crafty-control-ec2-builder/blob/main/user_data.sh.tpl#L122-L147) will take those zips and upload them to your S3 bucket.
-By default these are set to expire after 3 days.
-Local backups are deleted during this step to keep your EBS volume free.
+- `days_expiry` is the amount of days that backups will be saved in S3.
+Default is 3 (meaning any backups older than 3 days will be deleted)
+- `cpu_credits` again another option to try to save some money by reducing the amount of burst-cpu.
+Standard will keep you from using credits, `unlimited` will allow you to use burst credits.
+In my experience, `unlimited` is ok with one or two servers.

-**[example_terraform.tfvars](./example_terraform.tfvars)** Should be filled out with your own values.
+**[example_terraform.tfvars](terraform/example_terraform.tfvars)** Should be filled out with your own values.
 Rename it `terraform.tfvars`.
-The description of these values is in [variables.tf](./variables.tf).
+The description of these values is in [variables.tf](terraform/variables.tf).

 > Note: The domain should be the FQDN (Fully Qualified Domain Name), meaning if you purchased `mycoolserver.com` you need to add the subdomain you'd like to use, such as: `minecraft.mycoolserver.com`

-**[user_data.sh.tpl](./user_data.sh.tpl)** is a template file that runs on first-boot of your instance this _runs once_ when the server is **launched**.
+**[user_data.sh.tpl](terraform/user_data.sh.tpl)** is a template file that runs on first-boot of your instance this _runs once_ when the server is **launched**.
 It does **not** run on each boot/reboot.
 However, if you terminate an instance and start a new one it will run again; thus, some checks to ensure data integrity are included.

 The tl;dr of this file is that it: